 Neonatal Period (1-12 days)

 We are not proponents of neonatal stress stimulation for puppies.
-The fad began in the early 1960s based on research at the time.
-More recent studies reveal that neonatal stress may have a detrimental impact on both brain development and metabolic health.
+The fad began in the early 1960’s based on experimental research.
+Recent studies reveal that neonatal stress may have a detrimental impact on both brain development and metabolic health.
 The only benefit of early stress may be an increase of maternal licking and attention given to the puppies when they return to the whelping box.
-On balance, we do not believe that neonatal stress practices are beneficial.
-Instead we use methods to increase maternal care of the puppies during their early weeks.
+We do not believe neonatal stress stimulation is beneficial.
+Instead we use methods to increase maternal licking and care of the new baby puppies.

 We want our puppies to associate the smell of humans with security and relaxation, not stress.
 The pup above feels as secure napping in her handlers hands as she does nestled against her mother's stomach.